Our Services

 Helpful Resources

-Gentle exercises such as ankle pumps and circles, toe curls and spreads, seated marches, calf raises and towel stretches can boost circulation, ease numbness and support overall foot and nerve health.
+Gentle foot exercises—including ankle pumps and circles, toe curls and spreads, seated marches, calf raises, and towel stretches—can improve circulation, reduce numbness, and support foot and nerve health.

 Good blood flow in your feet helps nourish nerve endings and tissues, reduces numbness, and supports overall foot health.
 For people with diabetes, poor circulation can contribute to complications like diabetic peripheral neuropathy.
 Adding simple, gentle exercises to your daily routine can boost circulation, ease discomfort, and support your mobility.